leveling-azarashi/Josephus-s-Lifeboat-Rescue/README.md

 * **Python**
 * Basic control flow and list operations
 * Optional: Can be extended with GUI or animation for visualization

----

-Let me know if you'd like me to generate the entire `README.md` structure including setup, usage, and license sections too, Azarashi Heika.